TeachMeInc/MathGames-SDK/README.md

 ##### ``MathGamesEvent.SESSION_READY``
 This event is fired after ``MathGames.instance.startSession`` is invoked, once the questions are ready and gameplay can begin.
 The ``data`` variable is null for this event.

+##### ``MathGamesEvent.QUESTION_READY``
+This event is fired during a play session when a question is ready to be displayed to the player.
+It will generally happen immediately after a SESSION_READY event, or after invoking the question answer continuation/callback provided by the previous question.
+The ``data`` variable has type ``com.mathgames.api.local.Question`` and contains the BitmapData required to render the question and answers.
+It also provides a the index of the correct answer, as well as a callback to invoke when the player has selected an answer.

-##### ``MathGamesEvent.QUESTION_ANSWERED``
+##### ``MathGamesEvent.AVERAGE_TIME_CHANGE``
-This event is fired whenever the player answers a question during a gameplay session.
-The ``data`` variable has type ``com.mathgames.api.local.AnswerData`` and contains information about the recently answered question, including whether the answer was correct or not.
+This event is fired whenever the average time per question changes.
+This happens usually when the type of question presented by the SDK changes.
+The ``data`` variable has type ``int`` and represents the number of milliseconds the average player will take to answer the questions in the current set.

 ##### ``MathGamesEvent.PROGRESS_OPENED``
 This event is fired after ``MathGames.instance.showProgress`` is invoked, once the panel has actually been displayed to the player.
 The ``data`` variable is null for this event.